nift-sdks/nift-flow-sdk-docs/docs/sdk/android.md

 ```

 Please keep in mind that referral code and client ID are subject to change and should not be hard coded.

+## Requirements
+Download the latest version of Xcode.
+Xcode 11 and above comes with a built-in Swift Package Manager.

+For more information on Swift Package Manager, view the [official Swift documentation](https://www.swift.org/package-manager/).

+## How to install
+To install for iOS development:

+On Xcode:
+1. Go to File > Add Package Dependencies
+2. Enter the package URL
+3. Select your dependency rule (usually Up to Next Major Version)